grocky/infrastructure/websites/blog.rockygray.com/content/posts/Farewell-Capital-One/index.md

 ## What's next?

 For now, I'm taking a short break.
 I'm looking forward to writing some blogs (like this one!) and getting some time to decompress.
+I won't have the entire time to myself, though, as the kids are still in virtual school so I'll likely be helping out a lot more to give my wife some reprieve.
 After the break, I'll be joining Twitter's Ads API platform leading a team focused on driving adoption and building a core platform product to enable teams to ship products quickly with high quality.
 More to come on this!